sohalsdr/bliss/README.md

 make build
 ```

-Your blog content will be in the `build` directory.
+Your blog content will be in the `docs` directory.

 Now you can delete the dummy posts/pages and start making your own!

-Media (such as images, videos) are placed in the `public` folder and carried over to the "build" folder via rsync.
+Media (such as images, videos) are placed in the `public` folder and carried over to the `docs` folder via rsync.
 You can easily remove this altogether inside the main `bliss` script if you plan to store media elsewhere (or not use any at all).

+**Important Note: `bliss`, as configured in this repository, expects to be served from `<domain>/bliss`.
+You will likely need to change some values in `index.html` if you're serving it from the root of your domain.

 ---